-Nadya is a frequent presenter at conferences, including the Canadian Association for the Practical Study of Law in Education, the Ontario Bar Association and Osgoode Hall Law School’s Continuing Education programs.
+Nadya is on the Ontario Bar Association Education Law Executive and is a frequent presenter at conferences, including the Canadian Association for the Practical Study of Law.

-Prior to joining Miller Thomson, Nadya was a partner at a full-service boutique law firm based in Toronto.
+Prior to becoming a partner at Miller Thomson LLP, Nadya was a partner at a boutique law firm.

 - Member, Canadian Bar Association